 13.2.
-Grant statehood to the District of Columbia by way of a constitutional amendment, leaving a small area for the permanent seat of government, inside the boundaries of which no person is permitted permanent residency status.
-If necessary, wait to formally admit the new state until there is another state seeking admission that can preserve the partisan balance in the Senate.
+Grant statehood to the District of Columbia by way of a constitutional amendment, leaving a small area for the permanent seat of government, inside the boundaries of which no person shall be permitted permanent residency status.
+If necessary, in order to preserve the partisan balance in the Senate, wait to formally admit the new state until there is another state seeking admission.

 13.3.
 Reduce the U.S. global footprint.
-Specifically: 1) renounce unnecessary U.S. land claims, 2) work to resolve outstanding foreign land claims peacefully, and 3) shrink the number of overseas U.S. military bases and garrisons to a minimum.
+Renounce unnecessary U.S. land claims.
+Work to resolve outstanding foreign land claims peacefully.
+Shrink the number of overseas U.S. military bases and garrisons to a minimum.

 In 1898, the United States decided to try its hand at imperialism, acquiring from Spain such prizes as Cuba, Puerto Rico, and the Philippines.
 Later, to our credit, we gave some of these countries their independence (Cuba in 1902, the Philippines in 1946), but a handful of un-republican experiments continue in the Caribbean and the Pacific.
 We maintain a number of island territories, both incorporated and unincorporated, with no plan for shepherding them to statehood or independence.
 To all intents and purposes, they are colonies.
 We have been called hypocrites, and we are hypocrites.
-We should bring our practice into conformity with our principles.
-Here is my suggested way to do so.
+We should bring our practice in line with our principles.
+This plank represents my suggested way to do so.

-1. Establish a deadline to resolve the political status of the five remaining populated U.S. territories.
+1. Establish a deadline to resolve the political status of the remaining populated U.S. territories.

-The five major territories are: 1) the Commonwealth of Puerto Rico, 2) U.S. Virgin Islands, 3) Guam, 4) the Northern Mariana Islands, and 5) American Samoa.
-Congress should let each territory decide whether to become a U.S. state, to subdivide itself or merge with the nearest neighboring U.S. state or territory, or to become an independent state, with or without a compact of free association with the United States.* Independence should be the default option.
+Independence should be the default option.
 Upon reaching the deadline, any territory that has not opted to become a U.S. state or part of one automatically gains its independence.
 Territories should hold any necessary referenda, and Congress should help them accelerate resolution.
-New states should have a sufficient population to be viable, but I’d err on the side of having more states than fewer.
+New states should have a sufficient population to be viable, but I would err on the side of having more states than fewer. /3